FOSS-Archives/Bare-License/README.md

 merge, publish, distribute, sublicense/re-license/unlicense, and/or sell copies of the products, and to also permit persons to whom the end-work is furnished, to do so aswell.

-   + **This does include an explicit, perpetual, no-charge, royalty-free, & non-exclusive patent-license *(along with any & all other relevant grants)*
+   + **This would include an explicit, perpetual, no-charge, royalty-free, & non-exclusive patent-license *(along with any & all other relevant grants)*
    to make, have made, use, offer and/or sell, import, and/or otherwise transfer the relevant Work(s)

+   If there was ever to be a question regarding the terms or intention of this license, then the most open & permissive  (or defending) opinion shall take precedence over any & all other options.

    --- END OF LICENSE ---

 ---